Development of Humane Wildlife Control Accreditation Program

 Partner(s): Dr. Sara Dubois, Chief Scientific Officer, BC SPCA

 British Columbia is known internationally for its diverse wildlife and landscapes, but human-wildlife conflict often arises over concerns for disease transmission, public and pet safety, and nuisance activities.
 World-wide, vertebrate pest control – the active removal of undesirable wild animals – is one of the major causes of intentional killing by humans.
 The potential for animal suffering is high, but there are no established scientific criteria or consensus on what methods should be regarded as humane for use in Canada.
 Further, minimum legal standards vary by jurisdiction and there is typically little enforcement to ensure that humane methods are used.
 One consequence is frequent conflict between the animal protection movement and others including conservationists.
 An international collaboration will be formed to establish criteria, scientific evidence, and expert opinion leading to science-based guidelines on humane pest control, initially for an accreditation program in BC, but with a view to providing global leadership.
-Results of the Expert Forum on Wildlife Control were recently published in the journal Conservation Biology.
-See news release (February 14, 2017).
+Results of the Expert Forum on Wildlife Control were published in 2017 in the journal Conservation Biology.